Konnor Griffin

-Konnor Thomas Griffin (born April 24, 2006) is an American professional baseball shortstop and center fielder in the Pittsburgh Pirates organization.
+Konnor Thomas Griffin (born April 24, 2006) is an American professional baseball shortstop for the Pittsburgh Pirates of Major League Baseball (MLB).
+He was selected with the ninth overall pick in the 2024 MLB draft by the Pirates and made his MLB debut in 2026.

 Amateur career

-Griffin attended Jackson Preparatory School in Flowood, Mississippi, playing as an outfielder and pitcher.
-In 2023, Griffin hit .537 with eight home runs and 19 stolen bases and went 7–1 with a 1.38 earned run average (ERA).
-In the Summer after his junior year, he played in the High School All-American Game at T-Mobile Park.
-Griffin reclassified from the 2025 to the 2024 class and committed to Louisiana State University (LSU) to play college baseball.
+Griffin attended Jackson Preparatory School in Flowood, Mississippi, playing for their baseball team as an outfielder and pitcher.
+In 2023, Griffin batted .537 with eight home runs and 19 stolen bases and pitched to a 7–1 win–loss record with a 1.38 earned run average (ERA).
+In between his junior and senior year, he played in the High School All-American Game at T-Mobile Park.
+Griffin reclassified from the 2025 class to the 2024 class and committed to Louisiana State University (LSU) to play college baseball.